onedr0p/cluster-template/README.md

 ```sh
 task pre-commit:init
 ```
+**Remember to run this on each new clone of the repository for it to have effect.**

 Commands are of interest, for learning purposes:

 This command makes it so pre-commit runs on `git commit`, and also installs environments per the config file.